Ice Trail

 Madonnina Icehouse

-via Modenese SR 66 – Le Piastre
+via Modenese SS 66 - Le Piastre

 The Madonnina Icehouse tells about the ingenious work of the ice-maker.

-This unique structure, shaped as a cone trunk and with a straw roofing, was used to store and keep natural ice, produced using water from the Reno river, a system of bridles, gaps, artificial canals and the bitter winter cold.
+This unique structure, shaped as a cone trunk and with a straw roofing, was used to store and keep natural ice, produced using water from the Reno River, a system of bridles, gaps, artificial canals and the bitter winter cold.

-OPENING HOURS 2023
+OPENING HOURS 2024

-From 2nd June to 10th September: from Friday to Sunday and 15/08, 3.30 p.m.– 6.30 p.m.
+: from Friday to Sunday and Thursday 15th August, from 3.30 to 6.30 p.m.

 Meet the guide at the Madonnina Icehouse.

-For visits during extraordinary opening hours, please call the number +39 0573 638025
+For visits during extraordinary opening hours, please call the number +39 0573 638025.

 Ice Teaching Hub